-ALL-USA Watch: Lynna Irby finishes perfect HS track career and makes it look easy.
-It's not
+Doyel: Lynna Irby makes it look easy — it's anything but

-BLOOMINGTON, Ind. – You already know how this story ends, so let’s not bother with the suspense.
+BLOOMINGTON – You already know how this story ends, so let’s not bother with the suspense.
 Pike senior Lynna Irby went to the 2017 IHSAA state finals on Saturday at IU needing to win three sprints to finish off her perfect high school career, and she was going to win all three.
 Everyone in the stadium knew it.

 Irby was trying to do something that had never been done — she was trying to sweep the 100, 200 and 400 for the fourth consecutive year, giving her an unprecedented 12 Indiana state titles in 12 attempts — and this is how foregone the conclusion was:

-Her coach didn’t know the final event was about to start.
+As her final event was about to start, Irby’s coach wasn’t even watching.

 I know this, because it was my fault.
 Before the 200, Irby’s final event of the night, Pike coach DeDee Nathan was gathering up the team’s gear and stuffing it into bags when I found her and started peppering her with questions.
 Nathan stopped gathering, stopped stuffing, and answered my questions.
 For five minutes we were talking when I noticed some movement far down the track.